sressler/floopsArchive/README.md

 # floopsArchive
 A copy of the original "Floops' Greatest Hits" CD published in 1997 by Silicon Graphics.
 Created by Protozoa this is of historical interest to the Web3D community.
+See the file floops/credits.html for the creators.

 ![GitHub Logo](/images/watchanim.gif)